A resource page for any student interested in pursuing a Bachelor of Science in Nursing degree at Southern Connecticut State University.

 Pathway II: Students not admitted to the B.S.
 Nursing program directly from high school will be able to apply to the nursing program after having met the nursing application requirements through college coursework.
 Those accepted through this pathway will make up approximately half of the nursing cohort beginning the upper level nursing curriculum junior year.

 The nursing program takes two years to complete full time and begins junior year; therefore, the first two years of college will be spent on university liberal education requirements and nursing prerequisite coursework.
 If students meet the nursing application eligibility, they may submit an application to the nursing program regardless of their current major; however, starting Fall 2019, it is strongly recommended that students declare the B.S.
 Healthcare Studies degree program.
 This program includes the necessary prerequisite coursework for the nursing program with optimal advisement towards the nursing application and provides students with an opportunity to be a part of a healthcare major while completing the first two year requirements for the nursing program.
+For an example of an academic map for Healthcare Studies with "PNUR" indicating nursing prerequisite courses within the first two years, click here.
 If a student should choose to begin in a different major, they would not receive advisement specific to the nursing requirements.